-When a distress call from the livestock owner is received at the 24 hours 1962 Emergency Response Centre, basic details are collected and information disseminated to the nearest Animal Mobile Medical Ambulance to the Caller.
-The Mobile Veterinary Doctor in the Ambulance ascertains the type of emergency and either provides Online Medical Direction (OLMD) or dispatches the ambulance.
-The ambulance along with the Mobile Veterinary Doctor reach the door step of the livestock owner, assess the condition of the sick cattle and provides on-site treatment.
-In case the animal needs tertiary care, the decision to transfer the animal to the Veterinary clinic is made.
+When a distress call from the livestock owner is received at any time of the day at the 1962 Emergency Response Centre, basic details are collected and information disseminated to the nearest Mobile Veterinary Clinic/Ambulance to the Caller is done.
+The Veterinary Doctor in the call centre ascertains the type of emergency and either provides Online Medical Direction (OLMD) or dispatches the ambulance.
+The ambulance along with the Veterinary Doctor reach the door step of the livestock owner, assess the condition of the sick cattle and provides on-site treatment.
+In Tamil Nadu, in case the animal needs tertiary care, the decision to transfer the animal to the Veterinary clinic is made.